marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

 Usually, an `audit log` is easy to write but much harder to read and analyze.
 There are also many reasons why we want to have it, e.g.:

 * to `reconstruct events` that can be used for `intrusion detection`, and `problem analysis.`
 * to demonstrate compliance.
-Many regulations like, [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), [PSD](https://en.wikipedia.org/wiki/Payment_Services_Directive) define requirements to have some version of audit log,
+Many regulations, like [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), [PSD](https://en.wikipedia.org/wiki/Payment_Services_Directive) define requirements to have some version of an audit log.

-We also need to remember what is `not the purpose of audit log`.
-In my opinion audit log should not be analyzed by business analytics.
+We also need to remember what is `the purpose of an audit log is not`.
+In my opinion, an audit log should not be analyzed by business analytics.
-It would leak internal implementation, that can change over time.
+It would leak internal implementation that can change over time.
-For this purpose we should share data in a different way, e.g. emitting business events.
+For this purpose we should share data efficiently, e.g. emitting business events.

-From my personal experience I have a feeling that product requirements are not strictly defined about audit log.
-This can lead to misunderstanding what need to be implemented.
+From my personal experience, I have a feeling that product requirements are not strictly defined about an audit log.
+This can lead to misunderstanding what needs to be implemented.
-We need to answer detailed question: what do we want to track? how long to store data?
+We need to answer detailed questions: what do we want to track?
+How long to store data?

 # Audit log on application level - Hibernate
 In many applications, audit logs are created on the application side.
 As an example, I mention [Hibernate ORM Envers](https://hibernate.org/orm/envers/).
-It allows auditing of all mappings defined by the JPA specification
+It allows auditing of all mappings defined by the JPA specification.

 You can use it by:

 * adding the `hibernate-envers` dependency to the project,
 * using annotation `@Audited` on your entity or properties,
-* make sure, that your entity uses immutable and unique identifiers.
+* make sure that your entity uses immutable and unique identifiers.

 The example of an entity can be presented as below:
 ```java